 Map Unit Symbol Prime Designation Acres Percent of Area

-152A Prime farmland if drained 19.5 64.6%
+152A Prime farmland if drained 9.8 30.0%

-154A All areas are prime farmland 8.9 29.6%
+154A All areas are prime farmland 22.9 70.0%

-198A All areas are prime farmland 1.8 5.8%

-Percent Pri me Farmland 100%
+100%

 The Land Evaluation and Site Assessment System

 Decision-makers in Champaign County use the Land Evaluation and Site Assessment (LESA) system to determine the suitability of a land use change and/or a zoning request as it relates to agricultural land.
 The LESA system was developed by the USDA-NRCS and takes into consideration local conditions, such as physical characteristics of the land, compatibility of surrounding land uses, and urban growth factors.
 The LESA system is a two-step procedure: